Foxandxss/angular-tips/source/_posts/2013-08-04-consuming-services.markdown

 Here we see how `MainCtrl` consumes the service and `loggedIn` has a reference to the `Auth` service.

-And last but not least, I want to thank [PigDude](https://oinksoft.com/) because it was him who gave the solution with awesome examples and explanations.
+And last but not least, I want to thank [PigDude](https://oinksoft.com/) because it was he who gave the solution with awesome examples and explanations.
 Saying this, I highly recommend all of you to join us in #angularjs at Freenode.
 And remember, the blog is on [github](https://github.com/Foxandxss/angular-tips) so you can send your pull requests :).